SuttonJJ/SuttonJJ/README.md

 Welcome to my GitHub profile!
 I'm passionate about coding, learning, and sharing knowledge.
 Here's a bit about me:

-- 🌱 I’m currently learning: C++ and Game Development
+- 🌱 I’m currently learning: Java and Software Development!
 - 👯 I’m looking to collaborate on: A Game Jam!
+(C++)
-- 💬 Ask me about: CS50, Java, C++, C# and MySQL
+- 💬 Ask me about: Java, C++, C#, MySQL and CS50
 - 📫 How to reach me: Johannes.sutton2003@gmail.com || Discord @jjsutton.
-- ⚡ Fun fact: I have been learning to program for 5 years!
+- ⚡ Fun fact: I have been programming for 5 years!

-## 🛠️ Languages and Tools
+## 🛠️ Languages and Tools I have used
+- C++ (Main)
+- C#
 - Java
-- C++
-- C#
 - Python
 - MySQL
 - SDL2